winsw/winsw/doc/loggingAndErrorReporting.md

 ### Error reporting

 WinSW uses WMI underneath, and as such it uses its error code as the exit code.
-See [Create method of the Win32_Service class](https://docs.microsoft.com/windows/win32/cimwin32prov/create-method-in-class-win32-service) for the complete list of exit code.
+For the complete list of exit codes, see [return values of the Create method of the Win32_Service class](https://docs.microsoft.com/windows/win32/cimwin32prov/create-method-in-class-win32-service#return-value).

 When winsw is running as a service, more detailed error information is reported to the Windows event log.